zisluiz/devportfolio/README.md

 Follow instalation steps from original repository.

 Changes maded:

-* Added picture on "About me" section
+- Added picture on "About me" section
-* Replaced "Contact form" with "Epigraph" section
+- Replaced "Contact form" with "Epigraph" section
-* Background image
+- Background image
-* Added e-mail in lead section
+- Added e-mail in lead section
-* Paragraphs stylization
+- Paragraphs stylization
-* Minor css changes
+- Minor css changes
+- Added class "external-link" to header links.
+Javascript "onclick" event to auto scroll is not applied to these links.

 ## Setup resume (copy from original repository):